Brad Pitt Reunites With Jennifer Aniston After Split From Angelina Jolie [Rumor]

 “They started talking once he wished her a happy birthday.”

-#tourism #travel ????
+#tourism #travel????
 Brad Pitt texting Jennifer Aniston to wish her happy birthday https://t.co/9MZcvQ9eu8 #Greece #market #rtw pic.twitter.com/erUTWaK1YI

 — Tornos News Int’l (@TornosNewsCom) March 11, 2017

-But apparently Brad Pitt and Aniston still have feelings for each other as the source claims they have been talking ever since then.
+But apparently, Brad Pitt and Aniston still have feelings for each other as the source claims they have been talking ever since then.
 The former couple have apparently taken their texting to a more serious level, as Pitt has reportedly “confided in” Aniston.

 “Brad told her he’s having a hard time with his split and they exchanged a few texts reminiscing about the past.”